 Shipping Flat Rates

-Due to the fragile nature of the cuttings there is strictly no refunds due to change of decision.
+Due to the fragile nature of the cuttings there are strictly no refunds due to change of decision.
 If you are not satisfied with the plants due to damage upon receiving them, please contact me via the contact form ASAP with photos so we can come to a solution.

 The easiest way to kill these plants is by root rot!
 Avoid keeping the soil mix constantly moist.
 Instead give the cutting a water when the top inch of the soil is completely dry.
-It's better to underwater rather then over water!
+It's better to underwater rather then overwater!

-Pot Size Cont.
+Pot Size continued

 A well draining mix is needed for the cuttings to be planted into.
 Select either a succulent/cactus soil mix or make your own.
 Personally for my houseplants I use a mix of roughly 60% normal potting soil, 20% fine pumice & 20% orchid bark.

 You may receive fresh or partially rooted cuttings as part of a mystery box.
-Leave these in the moss or follow instructions on the care card provided - some cuttings root better in water or Leca.
+Leave these in the spagmoss or follow the instructions on the care card provided - some cuttings root better in water or Leca.
 When they have roots roughly 5-8cm long and a new growth point, they are ready for soil!

 Leca is a potting medium that stands for: Lightweight expanded clay aggregate.
 Personally I grow a lot of my Hoya plants in it, but it can be great for a whole range of houseplants and to propagate cuttings.
-Using leca reduces the risk of root rot and plant pests that usually live in the soil.
+Using Leca reduces the risk of root rot and plant pests that usually live in the soil.